mvolkmann/context-easy/README.md

   is passed each array element one at a time.
   The new array will contain the return values of each of these calls.

+- `context.pop(path)`\
+  This replaces the array at the given path with a new array.
+  The new array is the old array with the last element removed.

 - `context.push(path, newValue1, newValue2, ...)`\
   This replaces the array at the given path with a new array.
   The new array starts with all the existing elements